BnGyA/senpai/README.md

 Type coercion :
 console.log(firstname + ' ' + age);

+Type coercion means that when the operands of an operator are different types, one of them will be converted to an "equivalent" value of the other operand's type.
+For instance, if you do:

+"benjamin" + 10 -> "benjamin" + "10" -> "benjamin10".
+The 10 is converted to a number
+10 + false = 10 + 0 = 10
+10 + true = 10 + 1 = 11

 var mutation : var type can be changed var age = 28 age = 'twenty eight'